-This current project examines how we can make AI that's more inclusive, so that diverse people feel represented in the AI they interact with.
-This page documents my ongoing work.
+This project examines how we can make AI that's more inclusive, so that diverse people feel represented in the AI they interact with.
+This page narrates each phase of this work.

 I first had the idea for this project when I saw a video on YouTube that has now been taken down.
 It's subtitled into English (see screenshot) from a Japanese game show that's loosely based on learning English.
 In this recurring segment (generously--and presumably illegally--uploaded for our viewing pleasure), the host wheels around a gigantic phone and surprises celebrities with an "English pronunciation test."
 The celebrities say one word in English to Siri, like "alarm," and if she recognizes the word, they win the round.
 If she doesn't, they have to keep trying and may lose the match.
 I was fascinated by how this segment sets up Siri as the judge of English, the perfect listener and speaker.
 There's a lot of potential in these segments.
 For now, my interest is in how Siri ends up helping to create the identities of the people on the show.
 This is visible in the title that the poster used: "Funny When Japanese Try to Speak English With Siri!
 So Hilarious!"
 In this title, the celebrities' interaction with Siri makes their Japanese identity relevant and labels the people as funny.
 Siri marks them as Japanese and as humorously incompetent at speaking English.